facebook/react-native-website/docs/text.md

 ### `maxFontSizeMultiplier`

-Specifies largest possible scale a font can reach when `allowFontScaling` is enabled.
+Specifies the largest possible scale a font can reach when `allowFontScaling` is enabled.
 Possible values:

 - `null/undefined`: inherit from the parent node or the global default (0)
 - `0`: no max, ignore parent/global default